Aerial view of Bogota with montserrat church on the first plan

 This post is also available in :

-This Colombia safety guide is based on my journeys and honest feedback.
+This Colombia safety guide is built on real experience, not headlines.

 Table of Contents

-I have visited Colombia three times over the past decade.
-The first time was as a full backpacker, moving every three or four days to a new place.
+I have visited Colombia three times over the past decade, each with a completely different travel style.
+The first time, I backpacked across the country for three weeks, moving every three or four days.

-The second time, I spent six months in Medellin for an engineering exchange with my French university.
+The second time, I spent six months in Medellín on an engineering exchange with my French university.

-The third time, I returned as a digital nomad, working remotely and traveling at a slower pace.
+The third time, I returned as a digital nomad in 2025, working remotely and exploring at a slower pace.

-Each trip gave me a different perspective on Colombia’s safety.
-Here is my feedback for each type of travel.
+Each trip gave me a different lens through which to see Colombia’s safety.
+Here is what I found.

 Backpacking in Colombia: Safe and Welcoming

-However, one friend had his phone stolen by a pickpocket in the metro.
-He did not feel anything, which is typical of pickpocketing in busy places.
-This is common in big cities across South America.
+That said, one friend had his phone stolen by a pickpocket in the metro.
+He did not feel a thing, which is typical of skilled pickpockets in busy urban spaces.

 Digital Nomad Life: Exploring More of Colombia